PawelKwidzinski/currency-calculator/README.md

 * add a new symbol/currency
 * delete an existing symbol/currency
 * update an existing symbol/currency
+## General
+Application with "Currency", "Currrency Rate" and "Currency Symbol" as model displaying in JSON format.
+Data is stored in a MySQL database.
+Test data are from DataInitializer class.
+Before starting App should default user and default password be added for ADMIN ROLE in application.properties file.
 ## Main features
-Before starting App should default user and default password be added for ADMIN ROLE in application.properties file.
-Test data are from DataInitializer class.
 * CRUD (Currency, Currency Rate, Currency Symbol)
 * HTTP methods: POST, PATCH and DELETE are available for ADMIN role
 * Searching for currency rates by date